nvmwill/nexmo-developer/_documentation/en/video/developer-tools/inspector.md

 Inspector is primarily used for **debugging problematic sessions** that have occurred in your application.

-You must be logged into your Vonage Video API account to access the Inspector, and you can only view sessions created from API Keys associated with your account.
+You must be logged into your Vonage Video API account to access the Inspector, and you can only view sessions created from App IDs associated with your account.

 ## Searching for Sessions